"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • scientific concepts: tangent, sine, herbarium, radius, proportion,meridian, maximum, minimum;

-• words related to art literature, arena, octave, circus;
+• words related to art: literature, arena, octave, circus;

-• month names: January, July, August;
+• names of months: January, July, August;

-• administrative titles: republic, office, deputy;
+• names of administrative character: republic, chancellery, deputy;

 • proper names: Julia, Marina, Victor, Roman.